hansfn/mvbk/wp-content/plugins/disable-gutenberg/readme.txt

 So if you hide the plugin's menu item, you always can access the settings directly.

+**More Tools**

+Here is a description of the tools available by clicking the "More Tools" link.

+* Disable Nag - Disables "Try Gutenberg" nag
+* Enable Frontend - Enables the frontend Gutenberg stylesheet
+* Whitelist Options - Displays the Whitelist settings
+* Plugin Menu Item - Hides the Disable Gutenberg menu item
+* Gutenberg Menu Item - Hides the Gutenberg plugin menu item (for WP less than 5.0)
+* Display Edit Links - Displays "Add New (Classic)" menu links and Classic/Block edit links
+* ACF Support - Enables the Custom Fields Meta Box (ACF plugin disables by default)
+* Reset Options - Restores the default plugin options

+If there are any questions about these items or anything else, feel free to [contact me directly](https://perishablepress.com/contact/) or post in the [WP Support Forums](https://wordpress.org/support/plugin/disable-gutenberg/).

 **Uninstalling**

 This plugin cleans up after itself.
 All plugin settings will be removed from your database when the plugin is uninstalled via the Plugins screen.